 Willow Breast Pump Description:

-There are currently 2 versions of the pump: the Willow 1.0 and the Willow 2.0.
-The first version is listed at $479.99 and the newer 2.0 version is $499.99.
-The biggest difference between the two versions is the clear flange and peek through window on the newer version along with the quick-snap closure.
+There have been 3 different versions of the pump so far: the Willow 1.0, 2.0 and 3.0.
+I used the 1.0, and it has come quite a long way since then.
+The 2.0 version is listed at $399.99 and the newer 3.0 version is $499.99.
+The biggest difference between the two recent versions is the ability to pump into reusable containers in the newest version.
+This is a MAJOR upgrade that I am super happy to hear they made.
 Here’s a list of all the items included with your Willow pump purchase:

 - 2 Willow Pumps

 - 24 4 oz.
 Milk Bags

 Additional milk bags can be purchased for $11.99 for a 24 pack (~50 cents per bag) plus the cost of shipping (shipping is free for $70+).
 The reusable containers cost $49.99 for a set.
 Highly worth the one-time investment in my opinion.

 My Personal Experience with Willow:

 I was super excited to use this pump.
 Willow was even mentioned in my previous blog post on the items I was planning to purchase for my second baby.
 I ended up being gifted this by my mother as a baby present (Thanks Mom!!!) and was stoked to give it a try and hopeful that it would live up to its promises.
 For the most part, it did, but with a few snafus along the way.